Cavern of Suiryu

 Initial EnemiesSpawn Rate30 Turns

-Post-game story dungeon where you play as Shiren fused with Kokatsu (1st clear only).
+Postgame story dungeon where you play as Kokatsu fused with Shiren (1st clear only).

-Shiren cannot equip weapons, shields, or bracelets, and also cannot use arrows or rocks in this form.
+Kokatsu Shiren can't equip weapons, shields, or bracelets, and also can't use arrows or rocks.

-This form isn't simply a restriction, however, as Shiren can perform special attacks by spending fullness.
+This form isn't simply a restriction, however, as Kokatsu Shiren can use abilities by spending Fullness.

-Shiren's normal attack also changes to a flame attack which increases in range as you defeat enemies.
+Kokatsu Shiren's normal attack also changes to a flame which increases in range as you slay foes.

-Overall, the first clear of this dungeon is a fun diversion from the usual gameplay.
+Overall, the first clear of this dungeon is a fun diversion from the standard gameplay.

 Strategy

-Shiren's normal attack initially reaches 1 tile ahead, but gains 1 tile of range per enemy defeated (max: 3 tiles).
+Kokatsu Shiren's normal attack reaches 1 tile ahead, but gains 1 tile of range per enemy slain (max: 3 tiles).

-However, the boosted normal attack range resets to the initial state whenever Shiren receives damage.
+However, the boosted normal attack range resets to the initial state when Kokatsu Shiren takes damage.

-Since Shiren can't equip a shield, it's very important to utilize the extended range to avoid damage.
+Since Kokatsu Shiren can't equip a shield, it's important to utilize the extended range to avoid damage.

 This normal attack can cut through corners, and can also hit Pumphantasms inside walls.